raisschultz/raisschultz.github.io/IB/ee.markdown

 very difficult.

 # **The Montevideo Convention and the State**
-  <em id="Montevideo">The </em> Montevideo Convention of the Rights and Duties of States provides an alternative
-definition that is widely accepted, due to its status as an official UN treaty that dictates the considerations of states by the UN and any associated regimes.
+  The Montevideo Convention of the Rights and Duties of States provides an alternative definition that is widely accepted, due to its status as an official UN treaty that dictates the considerations of states by the UN and any associated regimes.
 The Montevideo Convention is often used by nations to justify their statehood and maintain sovereignty, even in cases where